kwy518/The-Solution/Shortest Path/README.md

         }
       }
       ```
-      - Traverse the whole matrix, finding the position if the source.
+      - Traverse the whole matrix, finding the position of the source.

       ```Java
       for(int i = 0 ; i < matrix.length; i++) {